INTRODUCING THE SMART ENERGY COMPANY

 Green electricity – energy source of the future

 SUMMIQ focuses on the development and operation of a diversified portfolio of wind and solar power plants, selected by region and technology to ensure a good balance, as well as electricity storage facilities in European core markets.
 By entering the electricity market, SUMMIQ AG aims to become a fast growing independent and fully integrated European green power producer with predictable long-term cash flows and a product with increasing demand: green electricity.

 SUMMIQ business model

 The core business of SUMMIQ is the generation and marketing of green electricity.
 In parallel, SUMMIQ identifies, acquires and structures suitable green energy assets.
 Before making an investment decision, we conduct an extensive due diligence process to carefully examine the prospective assets.

 We acquire projects that are either ready-to-build or already in operation, which means risks are minimised during project implementation.
 Operational maintenance services for the plant portfolio are provided by long-term partners such as Green City Operations & Management GmbH in order to keep costs and structures lean.

 SUMMIQ embraces a cooperation approach and will enter into strategic partnerships in order to achieve its objectives.
 These are mainly cooperation agreements with project developers to secure access to power plant projects.
-Such an agreement will be concluded with Green City AG to enable SUMMIQ to invest in an existing project pipeline of several hundred MW capacity until 2021.
+Such an agreement has been concluded with Green City AG to enable SUMMIQ to invest in an existing project pipeline of several hundred MW capacity until 2021.

 PORTFOLIO FOCUS & CORE MARKETS

 Consistent and transparent acquisition strategy

 The goal of SUMMIQ is to invest in a portfolio of renewable assets with proven and reliable technology and an attractive risk-return profile generating electricity at the lowest costs on the market.
 SUMMIQ has developed a strict investment policy defining the main framework parameters and assumptions for the calculation of the profitability of new potential renewable energy projects.
 The policy aims to be the base for a consistent and independent evaluation – deviations might be allowed under certain circumstances.